PUPPY / JUNIOR

 In the early days it can feel like they’re growing right before your eyes.
 In fact, their rate of growth is so fast, it's really important to provide all the nutrients they need in the right amounts and ratios to support their healthy growth and development.
 From supporting healthy digestion, skin and coat, to building up their immunity, it can feel like a lot to remember.

-James Wellbeloved™ specially created puppy recipes contain higher levels of protein and fat* and balanced calcium and phosphorus to support healthy growth – so you can focus on the fun stuff!
+James Wellbeloved™ specially created puppy/ junior recipes contain higher levels of protein and fat, balanced with calcium and phosphorous to support healthy growth - so you can focus on the fun stuff.

 HOW OFTEN SHOULD I FEED MY PUPPY?

-For further information on puppy feeding, dive into our PUPPY BLOG to read our article on how much to feed a puppy.
+For further information on puppy feeding, dive into our blog to learn more.

 A LOT CAN HAPPEN IN SIX MONTHS!